gurpreetsingh28081994/SpecForge/README.md

-# SpecForge
+# PRISM

-SpecForge is an enterprise development suite that helps you transform software requirements into actionable JIRA stories, generate system architecture diagrams, and create comprehensive QA test plans.
+PRISM is an enterprise development suite that helps you transform software requirements into actionable JIRA stories, generate system architecture diagrams, and create comprehensive QA test plans.

 ## Features
 - **JIRA Story Generation:** Upload or paste requirements to generate JIRA epics and user stories with acceptance criteria.